 Materials in Stacks/Store are generally older, under-used or items that require special protection.
 These items are stored in library spaces on and off site.
-For this reason, IOE store items on the catalogue with a 'Request' option must be requested in advance and fetched by library personnel.
+For this reason, IOE store items on Explore must be requested in advance and fetched by library personnel.
 Material requested from the IOE Stores can take up to 3 working days to arrive - but you will be sent an email as soon as the material is ready for collection.

 Items fetched from IOE Stores can only be used in the library.
 When you collect your requested material at the IOE Help Point, your ID card will be kept there while you use the material in the library.
 If you require the material for another day, just tell the librarian and the item will be kept for another date.